 The main character in The Acadians is William Gray who was in real life a clerk to Governor Cornwallis.
 Smallwood promotes him to British Navy Lieutenant in order to permit him to travel to the extent he does and be privy to the discussions that he is.
 But it is not only from his perspective that we look.
 We get to know all the players involved; British, colonial American, French, Acadian and Mi’kmaq.
 Fear and confusion, bravery and avarice – we see the emotions and actions of all sides.
 Only the Mi’kmaq remain relatively unknown to us, and I’m sure that is remedied in later volumes.

 It is history that shaped Smallwood’s story and character rather than the other way around.
 Most of his characters are real people.
 Events are based on letters, logs and other documentation of the time.
 When he creates or alters events or characters, he explains why and gives what is actually known in notes.
 So you can become involved in the story and also keep track of the real events.
-Sources and his changes are referenced in chapter endnotes.
+He references his sources and changes in chapter endnotes.

 My only quibble is that footnotes would save having to flick to the end of the chapter each time.
 You can, of course, ignore the notes but they contain archival sources as well as additional bits of information, quotes from letters and official records as well as the points at which history and this story deviate.
 That, I found, adds to the story.